 Other hot topics included data about a fully human monoclonal antibody that inhibits the actions of both IL-4 and IL-13.
 It has showed immense promise and is not dependent on high blood eosinophils levels to be effective.
 Essentially this means that it has a larger range of patients that it can be effective for.
 It was also noted that blood eosinophil levels “may” not be the best way to identify patients that may benefit from this monoclonal.

 While in very early investigations and still controversial is the current research being done to look at a more gentler version of Bronchial Thermoplasty (BT).
 Researchers are looking at ways to reach the small airways, BT currently treats the large airways.
 My particular case does not exactly align with BT, there was a thought it would be helpful, and a secondary thought that I would still need a high level of corticosteroids for my inflammation.
 Your inflammation would need to be fully controlled to be considered for BT.

 In development, is a specialized CT scan that can help to identify patients who are at higher risk for substantial exacerbations.
-Apparently, a number of patients presented with lots of mucous plugging on their CT however reported bring up very little mucous.
-I am a mucous hypersecretory, I find this very interesting to know if my CT would reveal lots of mucous plugging or not.
-Some speciality centres are currently going through radiology training on this CT protocol.
+Apparently, a number of patients presented with lots of mucus plugging on their CT, however, reported bring up very little mucous.
+I am a mucous hypersecretory, I find this very interesting to know if my CT would reveal lots of mucus plugging or not.
+Some speciality centers are currently going through radiology training on this CT protocol.